 1945 Strongly etched and delicately remembered, Tennessee Williams' memory play The Glass Menagerie opens at the Playhouse Theatre in New York.
 Laurette Taylor makes a powerful comeback as Amanda Wingfield, matriarch of a fragile family.
 Eddie Dowling plays her son Tom struggling to find a life.
 Julie Haydon is her delicate daughter Laura.
 There are 563 performances.

 1960 Opening night for Gore Vidal's The Best Man, a political drama about how far a candidate will go to be elected president.
 The two antagonists bear a certain resemblance to the year's two prospective presidential candidates, Richard Nixon and John F. Kennedy.
 The play is revived on Broadway during the 2000 and 2012 presidential elections.

 1983 Marsha Norman's drama 'night, Mother opens at the John Golden Theatre.
 Kathy Bates plays a daughter who announces her impending suicide to her mother, played by Anne Pitoniak.
-The plays wins the Pulitzer Prize for Drama.
+The play wins the Pulitzer Prize for Drama.

 1999 The Women's Project and Productions ends its 20th anniversary season with the world premiere of The Summer in Gossensass, a new play written and directed by Maria Irene Fornes.
 Off-Off-Broadway's Judith Anderson Theatre houses the production by the nine-time Obie Award winner.

-2009 The Age of Aquarius dawns anew at Broadway's Al Hirschfeld Theatre when the tribal rock musical, Hair, opens in a new revival directed by Diane Paulus.
+2009 The Age of Aquarius dawns anew at Broadway's Al Hirschfeld Theatre when the tribal rock musical, Hair, opens in a revival directed by Diane Paulus.
 The production began its life at the Delacorte Theater in Central Park—first as a 40th anniversary concert in September 2007, and then as a full production as part of Shakespeare in the Park in summer 2008.

 2011 Rajiv Joseph's Bengal Tiger at the Baghdad Zoo, starring Robin Williams as the self-questioning title character who roams a haunted patch of Iraq, opens on Broadway at the Richard Rodgers Theatre.

-2016 A revival of The Crucible, Arthur Miller’s Tony-winning 1953 dramatization of the real-life Salem, Massachusetts witch trials, opens on Broadway at the Walter Kerr Theatre.
+2016 A revival of The Crucible, Arthur Miller’s Tony-winning 1953 dramatization of the real-life Salem witch trials, opens on Broadway at the Walter Kerr Theatre.
 Ben Whishaw, Sophie Okonedo, Ciarán Hinds, and Saoirse Ronan star.
 Belgian director Ivo van Hove, who also staged a Broadway revival of Miller’s A View from the Bridge earlier in the season, helms the production.